This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 There are various options / packages available at Fairgame Canary Wharf and we opted for the £25pp package which included 70 minutes of gaming activities (you get to do each game twice) plus two drinks each (wine, pints of beer, prosecco etc).

 The basic package at Fair Game for just the immersive games experience is £15.
-Prices correct as at April 2022.
+Prices correct as of summer 2023.